NSF Innovation I-Corps Program

 The National Science Foundation (NSF) has established the Innovation Corps - National Innovation Network Teams Program (I-Corps Teams).
 The NSF I-Corps Teams Program purpose is to identify NSF-funded researchers who will receive additional support in the form of entrepreneurial education, mentoring and funding to accelerate innovation that can attract subsequent third-party funding.
 This will facilitate the application of scientific discoveries into technologies and products that eventually benefit society.

-The NSF & I-Corps at the University of Utah
+The NSF & I-Corps at the

 In 2014 the University of Utah Center for Medical Innovation was awarded a NSF Site Grant, with the sole purpose to assist in the goal of furthering entrepreneurial education and accelerating innovation.
 The purpose of the NSF I-Corps Teams grant is to give the project team access to resources to help determine the readiness to transition technology developed by previously-funded or currently funded NSF projects.
 The outcomes of I-Corps Teams projects will be threefold: 1) a clear go /or no go decision regarding viability of products and services, 2) should the decision be to move the effort forward, a transition plan for those projects to move forward, and 3) a definition of a compelling technology demonstration for potential partners.